TheRobBrennan/grandstack-seed/README.md

 3. There is local authentication already built into the application.
 Please see this in action in the `server/src/resolvers.js` file.
 4. You can create even more complex queries and mutations by leverage in the `neo4jgraphql` method that is exposed by `neo4j-graphql-js` package by mutating data passed into a query/mutation before it hits your neo4j database, you can see this in `server/src/resolvers.js` on `lines 11-12` where passwords are being hashed and salted by `bcrypt`

-## Client application
+## Review the client application

-For this project, we replaced the client originally supplied by the example code with a simple app.
+For this project, we replaced the client originally supplied by the example code with a simple React web application.

 ### [OPTIONAL] Generate a new create-react-app with TypeScript